 All statements contained in this prospectus supplement or the accompanying prospectus, other than historical facts, may constitute "forward-looking statements."
 These statements may relate to, among other things, future events or our future performance or financial condition.
-In some cases, you can identify forward-looking statements by terminology such as "may," "might," "believe," "will," "provided," "anticipate," "future," "could," "growth," "plan," "intend," "expect," "should," "would," "if;" "seek," "possible," "potential," "likely" or the negative of such terms or comparable terminology.
-These forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements expressed or implied by such forward-looking statements.
+In some cases, you can identify forward-looking statements by terminology such as "may," "might," "believe," "will," "provided," "anticipate," "future," "could," "growth," "plan," "intend," "expect," "should," "would," "fi," "seek," "possible," "potential," "likely" or the negative of such terms or comparable terminology.
+These forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by such forward-looking statements.
 Such factors include, among others: (1) the recurrence of adverse events in the economy and the capital markets; (2) risks associated with negotiation and consummation of pending and future transactions; (3) the loss of one or more of our executive officers, in particular David Gladstone, Terry Lee Brubaker or Robert L. Marcotte; (4) changes in our investment objectives and strategy; (5) availability, terms (including the possibility of interest rate volatility) and deployment of capital; (6) changes in our industry, interest rates, exchange rates or the general economy; (7) the degree and nature of our competition; (8) our ability to maintain our qualification as a RIC and as a Business Development Company; and (9) those factors described in the "Risk Factors" sections of this prospectus supplement and the accompanying prospectus.
 We caution readers not to place undue reliance on any such forward-looking statements, which speak only as of the date made.
-We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, after the date of this prospectus supplement.
-The forward-looking statements conta
+We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future eve